Dutch Connection 2023

 Special thanks to the Genesee Region Orchid Society, Inc. for their donation of orchids to the exhibit every year.

-Dutch Connection is generously supported by Gerald and Karen Kral and through the support of Michael Warren Thomas.
+Dutch Connection is generously supported by Gerald and Karen Kral.

 In-kind support provided by Monroe County Parks Department and Pike’s Greenhouses, Avon, NY.